Thomas Oliver

 Oliver No. 1 illustration

-On October 15, 1895, the committee met again to discuss forming a company there to manufacture the Oliver machines.
-Two days later at the next meeting, the committee reported that they are in favor of a typewriter factory in Racine.
-They believe the machine was superior to all other typewriters on the market at the time and congratulated Thomas Oliver on his invention.
-The committee’s report proposed the people of Racine subscribe and pay for capital stock of the company to be organized.
-Thomas Oliver and other stockholders would have to turn over the patents and good will for the new company’s capital stock.
-Twenty percent of this stock was to be spent as needed by the company.
-Thomas Oliver would receive a royalty on each machine manufactured and sold.
+On September 18, 1895, Thomas Oliver and capitalist Douglas Smith went to the Racine Business Men’s association in Racine, Wisconsin to secure funding for a larger manufacturing plant.
+Oliver and Smith wanted to relocate to Wisconsin because of the availability of skilled machinists.
+They presented the Oliver typewriter and received very positive. feedback.
+On October 15, 1895, the committee met again to discuss manufacturing the Oliver machines.
+Two days later, the committee reported that they are in favor of manufacturing in Racine, as they believed the machine was superior to all other typewriters on the market.
+The committee proposed the people of Racine subscribe and pay for capital stock.
+Oliver and other stockholders would turn over the patents and good will for the new company’s capital stock, and Oliver would receive a royalty on each typewriter sold.

 Tappan Steam Pump Company

 Before officially closing on the Wisconsin deal, Oliver and machinist Charles Fay went to Woodstock, Illinois, to seek out one more potential relocation opportunity.
-Two years prior in 1893, to attract more industry to the area, an 80-by-200-foot brick factory was built with capital raised by Woodstock residents for the Tappan Steam Pump Company.
+In 1893, an 80-by-200-foot brick factory was built for the Tappan Steam Pump Company.
 However, this company only lasted two years.
-In order to fill the empty factory and bring another major business into the area, a deal was offered to The Oliver Typewriter Company by the Woodstock Public Improvement Association.
-If Oliver stayed in Woodstock for at least five years and employed 150 workers by that time, the factory would be donated to the company.
-Oliver readily accepted this offer, and the Kenosha relocation plan was forgotten.
+In order to fill the empty factory, a deal was offered by the Woodstock Public Improvement Association.
+If The Oliver Typewriter Company stayed in Woodstock for at least five years and employed 150 workers, the factory would be donated to the company.
+Oliver readily accepted this offer, and the Kenosha plan was forgotten.

-On December 29, 1895, The Oliver Typewriter Company was incorporated as a new stock company.
-On January 14, The Oliver Typewriter Company took possession of the Woodstock factory, and on January 16, Oliver's machinery was shipped from Epworth to the Woodstock factory.
 The Woodstock factory first opened with 80 employees, 15 of which were from the Epworth factory.
 Production was initially slow, but significantly increased over the years to come.
 By 1901, over 200 employees operated the factory, often working into the evenings to keep up production.

 Workers leaving the Oliver typewriter factory for lunch